Ensembl/ensembl-website-help-and-docs/examples/README.md

 Here is my second paragraph, right after the video.
 ```

+## How to link articles to one another

+### Option 1: Linking in the yaml frontmatter
+You can list all the articles that are related to the current article in the yaml frontmatter.
+To do so, add a `related_articles` field, which should contain a yaml list of paths to related articles.
+See [this section](#paths-to-related-files) for instructions on how to write paths to files in the frontmatter.

+### Option 2: Linking from within the body of the article
+[TODO]: to be added.

 ## Paths to related files
-We are using the following two keywords for linking files to one another:
+Files can be linked to one another in the yaml frontmatter using the following two keywords:
 - `relative_path`
 - `docs_root_path`

-These keywords are reminiscent of relative and absolute paths in the file system. `relative_path` means a path to the other file starting from the directory that your current article is in. `docs_root_path` means a path starting from the root for the documents, i.e. from the `docs` directory.
+The concepts represented by these keywords are similar to relative and absolute paths in the file system. `relative_path` means a path to the other file starting from the directory that your current article is in. `docs_root_path` means a path starting from the documents root, i.e. from the `docs` directory.

 Example.
 For the following directory tree: